 Research Cluster Spotlight: Science and Subjectivity

 2017-2018 has been a busy and successful academic year for the Center for Science and Society.
 This summer, we are producing a short newsletter series to celebrate and share all that we have accomplished!
 We hope you enjoyed our first issue on seed grants and our news article about Awardee Ben Mylius.
-Today, we are highlighting the work of the Research Cluster for Science and Subjectivity (RCSS), one of the research clusters that comprise the heart of the Center.
+Today, we are highlighting the work of the Research Cluster on Science and Subjectivity (RCSS), one of the research clusters that comprise the heart of the Center.

 Below, RCCS undergraduate students Neci Whye (Columbia College ’18) and Ewoma Ogbaudu (Columbia College ’18) share their experience creating a course entitled Marginalization in Medicine: A Practical Understanding of the Implications of Race on Health.